Devparihar5/Track-Kar/README.md

-# House-of_hackers
+# House-of-Hackers

-PROBLEM STATEMENT:
+### PROBLEM STATEMENT:

-Website/App for Citizens and Police for management of crime records
+*Website/App for Citizens and Police for management of crime records*

 TEAM DETAILS: